tutorgen/hpit_services/README.md

 HPIT uses CoffeeScript and LESS for its front end, which requires NodeJS.
 We recommend installing NodeJS from source to ensure you get the latest version.
 At least 0.10.3 is required.

-First, download the cource code.
+First, download the source code.
 At the time of writing, it was located at http://nodejs.org/dist/v0.10.31/node-v0.10.31.tar.gz.
 You can use wget, like this:

 `wget http://nodejs.org/dist/v0.10.31/node-v0.10.31.tar.gz`